kelvinlim/fastcda/README.md

 can use a yaml configuration file to specify the locations.

 For linux/macos, the configuration file  should be in the home directory, e.g.  ~/.fastcda.yaml.

-For Windows, the file should be placed in the Users home directory:
+For Windows, the file should be placed in the Users home directory, e.g.

-C:\Users\<YourUser>\AppData\Local\fastcda.yaml
+C:\Users\<YourUser>\AppData\Local\fastcda\fastcda.yaml

 Here is a sample fastcda.yaml configuration file.